The history of the Dukes of Burgundy

 Despite its large territory and population, not all the lords of Burgundy were loyal and obedient.
 The dukes' ambition clashed with that of their neighbours, including the Swiss, German princes, and the King of France.

 In 1470, Charles the Bold faced rebellions in North France and Alsace, which he quelled in blood.
-Neverending wars during the following years shook the Duchy and, starting in 1474, Charles had to fight a coalition made of the Swiss cantons, the Duke of Lorraine, and their allies.
+Neverending wars during the following years shook the Duchy, and starting in 1474, Charles had to fight a coalition made of the Swiss cantons, the Duke of Lorraine, and their allies.
 The King of France, Louis XI, known as the Prudent or sometimes the Spider, backed the Duke's enemies.
 On the 5th of January 1477, Charles the Bold was killed during the siege of Nancy.
 It is said that a soldier who did not recognize the Duke broke his skull with a halberd.
 Charles' body was found naked and devoured by wolves days later.

-The fall of the Dukes
+The Fall of the Dukes

 Charles the Bold had no sons to inherit Burgundy.
 The principality thus became the property of his 19-year-old only daughter, Mary, the most sought-after unmarried woman in Europe.
 She inherited a weakened state, prone to revolts and rebellions, which she tried to keep for 5 years.
-A large-scale rebellion in the Low Countries profited the French King who seized the opportunity to reunite most of the Duchy with the realm.
+A large-scale rebellion in the Low Countries profited the French King, who seized the opportunity to reunite most of the Duchy with the realm.
 King Louis resorted to intricate legal pretences and bloody military conquests to take hold of the lands.
 Mary had married the future Holy Roman Emperor Maximilian the First in 1477.
 This was another reason for the French conquest of much Burgundian land, as the King could not risk Mary and Maximilian's future son to inherit so many possessions.

 An uncommon occurrence, Mary's marriage was happy, albeit short-lived.
 Despite securing some of her territories, notably in Flanders and Franche-Comté, Mary had lost the great Duchy of her forefathers.
-She died in 1482, aged 25 after she fell from a horse during a hunt.
-One of her grandsons was the famous Holy Roman Emperor Charles V. The breakup of the Burgundian State shaped European politics for the next centuries.
+She died in 1482, aged 25, after she fell from a horse during a hunt.
+One of her grandsons was the famous Holy Roman Emperor Charles V. The breakup of the Burgundian State shaped European politics for the following centuries.

 List of the Dukes and Duchess, with their names in French and the dates of their reign:

-- Philippe II le Hardi, 1364-1404.
+• Philippe II le Hardi, 1364-1404

-- Jean sans Peur, 1404-1419.
+• Jean sans Peur, 1404-1419

-- Philippe III le Bon, 1419-1467.
+• Philippe III le Bon, 1419-1467

-- Charles le Téméraire, 1467-1477.
+• Charles le Téméraire, 1467-1477

-- Marie de Bourgogne, 1477-1482.
+• Marie de Bourgogne, 1477-1482